 With donor restrictions - Net assets subject to donor-imposed stipulations that may or will be met either by actions of the Foundation and Affiliate and/or the passage of time.
-Net assets with donor restrictions are designated by donors for specific purposes, and include unconditional pledges, interests in trusts held by others, and accumulated appreciation on donor-restricted endowments which have not been appropriated by the Board of Directors (the "Board") for distribution.
+Net assets with donor restrictions are designated by donors for specific purposes, and include unconditional pledges, interests in trusts held by others, and accumulated appreciation on donor-restricted endowments.
 Some net assets with donor restrictions are required by donors to be held in perpetuity.
 The donors of substantially all net assets to be held in perpetuity permit the Foundation to use distributions from the related investments as needed in the year of receipt.